Most ginisang toge ends up watery. The fix is simple: high heat, no added water, and pulling the sprouts off the pan before they look done.

 Variations

-- Ginisang Toge with Shrimp — The most classic protein pairing.
-Shrimp and bean sprouts cook in similar timeframes and complement each other well.
+- Ginisang Toge with Shrimp is the most classic version.
+Shrimp and bean sprouts cook in similar timeframes and the flavors complement each other well.

-- Spicy Ginisang Toge — Add 1–2 sliced bird's eye chilies or a pinch of red pepper flakes with the aromatics.
+- Spicy Ginisang Toge adds 1 to 2 sliced bird's eye chilies or a pinch of red pepper flakes with the aromatics.

 What to Serve With Ginisang Toge